-The NIH Career Development (K) Award Program for On-time Proposal Preparation (K-POPP) is designed to provide practical resources (i.e. checklists, timelines, helpdesk etc.) to ensure applicants are staying on target to meet the submission deadline.
+The NIH Career Development (K) Award Program for On-time Proposal Preparation (K-POPP) is an online, self-paced course designed to provide practical resources (i.e. checklists, timelines, consultations etc.) to ensure applicants are staying on target to meet the submission deadline.
 K-POPP will provide direction and strategy for assembling the application and will guide the applicant in collaborating with their mentors to develop the career development plan and research strategy.

 How to Apply:

-Interested VP&S junior faculty members or postdoctoral scientists/research associate scientists must apply in order to participate.
-Sign-up for the June 2021 K-POPP is now open.
+Interested VP&S junior faculty members or postdoctoral scientists/research associate scientists must apply in order to participate and gain access to course materials on the Courseworks site.
+The course is asynchronous and self-paced.
+You can ask to join at any time no matter when you plan to submit your grant.
+Please register here.
 Email [email protected] for more information.

 - Danielle Matsushima, PhD, Director of Research and Strategic Initiatives in the VP&S Office for Research

 - Daichi Shimbo, MD, Professor of Medicine, Co-Director of the TRANSFORM in the Irving Institute, and Associate Dean of Research Career Development

 - Yinghui Mao, PhD, Associate Professor of Pathology and Cell Biology and Assistant Dean of Graduate Affairs

 - Walter Bockting, PhD, Professor of Medical Psychology (in Psychiatry and Nursing)

 - Pam Factor-Litvak, PhD, Professor of Epidemiology and Associate Dean for Research Resources